Heroes in the Saddle, Book 1

 Loud shouts came from behind her, and she looked back as firefighters in full gear shot white propellant from nozzles attached to canisters at flames blazing from the inside of her car.
 “Oh.”
 Everything made sense now.
 She gazed at the cowboy’s hands.

 “Aw shit, Treven.”
 The blue-eyed, white-haired man grasped the cowboy’s elbow and moved his arm to look at the damage on the other side.
 “We need to get you to the hospital.
 Right now.”

 “I can drive him.”
 Delta scrambled to her knees just as the firefighter gestured for the ambulance to pull closer.
 “Oh.”
 Her brain wasn’t functioning at full speed.

-The cowboy looked at her, and gave a half smile.
+The cowboy who’d saved her looked at her and gave a half-smile.
 “No offense, ma’am, but I’ve seen you drive.
-I’ll ride in the ambulance, if it’s all the same to you.”
+I’ll ride in the ambulance if it’s all the same to you.”

 She would laugh if the pain in his eyes wasn’t so terrible to witness.
 The white-haired fireman helped the cowboy—Treven?—stand.